whole-earth/arena-embed/README.md

-Render selected blocks from an Are.na channel into vector embeddings using OpenAI's `text-embedding-3-small`.
+HTML Day 2024 - weekend hack

-**You must add your own `OPENAI_API_KEY` before running!**
+Scope: renders selected blocks from an Are.na channel into 512-dimensional vector embeddings using OpenAI's `text-embedding-3-small`.

-Defaults to 512 dimensions, saves embedding in JSON.
+**Step 1**: Paste Are.na channel URL + OpenAI API keys and select desired blocks from channel **Step 2**: Edit `description` for each selected block.
+This is the property passed into the embedding model.

-HTML Day 2024
+**Step 3**: Download selected blocks with `embed_512d` property appended.
+Option for json or csv format.